Last Updated: 3/20/23 | March 20th, 2023

 Don’t be afraid that you will disappoint people by only saying yes when it feels right.
 Your solo journey is about you and nobody else.

-Moreover, getting too intoxicated can lead to serious problems.
-Drinking is just fine in moderation, but keep it to a few drinks at most if you’re alone without anyone to look out for you.
+Getting too intoxicated can lead to serious problems.
+Keep it to a few drinks at most if you’re alone without anyone to look out for you.
 I can’t tell you how long my list is of friends who have been robbed in alleyways in Spain or mugged in an otherwise safe Berlin because they became too intoxicated.
-It can happen easily, especially when in party areas or with party people.
-It’s okay to imbibe sometimes, but pace yourself.

-In order to keep your most important valuables safe, some travelers suggest using a dummy wallet, which contains some canceled credit cards and just a little bit of cash.
-It’s enough to make a would-be thief think he’s getting something worthwhile, while keeping your real valuables well hidden, like under the insole of your shoe.
+In order to keep your most important valuables safe, some travelers suggest using a dummy wallet, which is a fake wallet that contains some canceled credit cards and a little bit of cash.
+It’s enough to make a would-be thief think he’s getting something worthwhile while keeping your real valuables well hidden (like under the insole of your shoe).

 Dress like a local in order to blend in.
 By standing out, you risk more than just annoying catcalls.
-It’s a sad reality, but in some countries, women can’t dress as they please and need to cover up.
+In some countries, the culture is simply more conservative, or people dress up a bit more and certain things just aren’t appropriate.
+For example, in a lot of places in Europe, unless you’re at the beach, wearing flip-flops is frowned upon in some places, as is wearing hats indoors.
+And yes, in certain countries, women can’t dress as they please and need to cover up.

 In some countries, it’s perfectly safe to walk alone at night.
 In others, it could be dangerous.
 Going out at night in groups or asking to be accompanied by someone else at your guesthouse or hotel is always smart.

-In addition, be sure to take photos of everything you’re traveling with and upload them to a cloud server.
+I also recommend taking photos of the electronics you are traveling with and uploading them to a cloud server.
 This will help prove you owned the item in case you need to make a travel insurance claim.

 The same common sense you use at home is relevant abroad.
 It’s not rocket science, and as long as you’re smart about it and follow these simple tips, you’re in for a positive adventure.